abinit/abinit/doc/tutorial/elastic.md

 ddk wave functions used in RF calculations in section 2 and introduced in [[lesson:rf1#5|tutorial DFPT1, section 5]].
-We will use [[berryopt]] = -1, which utilizes an improved coding of the calculation, and must specify [[rfdir]] = 1 1 1 so that the Cartesian components of the polarization are computed.
+We will use [[berryopt]] = -1, which utilizes an improved coding of the calculation, and must specify [[rfdir]] = 1 1 1 so that the cartesian components of the polarization are computed.

 Now, run the *telast_4.abi* calculation, which should only take a minute or two, and edit *telast_4.abo*.
 To calculate the elastic constants, we need to find the